Which Is True About a Spouse Term Rider?

 Simplicity and Convenience

-Incorporating a spouse term rider offers several benefits:
+Incorporating this rider offers several benefits:

 • Enhances financial security